yyaoisgood2021/HUB-screening/README.md

 ### "Constructing and training of logistic regression to facilitate candidate selection"

-To run the code, you need to prepare the sequence data for each chromosome (hg19): download from "https://hgdownload.soe.ucsc.edu/goldenPath/hg19/chromosomes/", and save files to resources/hg19
+To run the code, you need to prepare the sequence data for each chromosome (hg19): download from [UCSC](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/chromosomes/), and save files to resources/hg19

 ### "Classifying hub essentiality with sequence and epigenetic features"

 1. you need to download the following data:

 	i.
-TableS11 from Ding et al. study (DOI: 10.1126/sciadv.abi6020)\n
+TableS11 from [Ding et al. study](https://www.science.org/doi/10.1126/sciadv.abi6020) (DOI: 10.1126/sciadv.abi6020)

  	ii.
-TableS4 from this manuscript
+TableS4 from this manuscript, data is copied to [resources]()

  	iii.
-Hi-C data (inter_30.hic) from (DOI: 10.1016/j.cell.2014.11.021)
+Hi-C data (inter_30.hic) from [Rao's work](https://www.cell.com/fulltext/S0092-8674(14)01497-4) (DOI: 10.1016/j.cell.2014.11.021)

 	iv.
-Download the feature data in the bed format, refer to TableS12 from this manuscript
+Download the feature data in the bed format, refer to TableS12 from this manuscript in [resources]()

 3. then generate the {inter_prob} file for each chromosome using the following commands: